LuizZak/ZScript/README.md

 #### switch

 Syntax: `switch( <expression> ) { case <value1>: <statements>, case <value2>: <statements>, ..., case <valueN>: <statements>, [default: <statements>] }`
+*Author's note: I'm currently evaluating an alternative syntax for the case labels to allow different types ofcomparisions to be performed and multiple case matches to be made with the same 'case' label*

 Evaluates the value of an expression, jumping to a specific internal `case` label of matching value, and if it fails to match with any `case` label, jumps to a `default` label, if present.